 |CD Term||APY (w/o checking)||APY (w checking)|

-To put these offers into perspective, the current national average for a 6 month and 12 month CD sit at just 0.81% and 1.28% APY, respectively, according to the FDIC.
-That said a number of online banks with nationwide acceptance are starting to pay close to 4.50% APY on both terms.
+To put these offers into perspective, the current national average for a 6 month and 12 month CD sit at just 1.03% and 1.54% APY, respectively, according to the FDIC.
+That said, a number of online banks and credit unions with nationwide acceptance are starting to pay just over the 5.00% APY mark on both terms.

 (Standard) CD Rates